The technique was picked up by early New Englanders and has remained a beloved Cape Cod tradition.

 If you’re up for the challenge, check out these 10 Great Beaches for Clambake Parties and Campfires on Cape Cod and the Islands.

 If you’d rather watch the process or have it ready when you arrive, consider working with one of the companies that provides catered clambakes!
+The annual Wampanoag Powwow in Mashpee is another place where you can watch the process being done or buy a ticket to sample the fare, certainly one of the most annually anticipated clambakes on Cape Cod.

 *For more information on the Wampanoag tradition of clambakes consider Russell M. Peters’ book, “Clambake: A Wampanoag Tradition (We Are Still Here),” a short book detailing a young boy learning about the tradition from his grandfather in Mashpee.